adelfaidi/test/README.md

  -Spring Boot

- -Database Mysql (script schema.sql under resources folder for database initialization)*
+ -Database Mysql (you must create a database named 'workflow' and the system will initialize the database automatically)*

  -Maven